 Table 3.
-Sources of patient Data within CFHealthHub Data Observatory
+Sou rces of patient Dat a within CFHealthl Hub Data Observatory rees of parton 2 a

 When will data be obtained?
-Data Source Data recorded Screening Consent/ Baseline Review CF Registry Pseudonymised ID, patient data; prescription, lung function, Body Mass Index, number of IV days, pseudomonas status diabetes status, deprivation index, lung transplant status) X Patient medical records Personal data; name, contact details, NHS number, DOB.
-X Lung function, prescription data, Height and weight, pseudomonas status, exacerbations, medication possession ratio X X Existing nebuliser devices Number of inhalations, date and time of inhalations х CFHealthHub Behaviour change data, usage metrics, adherence data.
-X X Patient reported COM- BMQ, habit score and effort score, participation in other research X X Health Episode Statistics NHS identifier, clinic appointment date and attendance, hospital admission date, length of stay. x (if optional consent has been obtained)
+Data Source Data recorded Screening Consent/ Baseline Review CF Registry Pseudonymised ID, patient data; prescription, lung function, Body Mass Index, number of IV days, pseudomonas status diabetes status, deprivation index, lung transplant status) X Patient medical records Personal data; name, contact details, NHS number, DOB. x Lung function, prescription data, Height and weight, pseudomonas status, exacerbations, medication possession ratio X x Existing nebuliser devices Number of inhalations, date and time of inhalations x CFHealthHub Behaviour change data, usage metrics, adherence data.
+X x Patient reported COM- BMQ, habit score and effort score, participation in other research x X Health Episode Statistics NHS identifier, clinic appointment date and attendance, hospital admission date, length of stay. x (if optional consent has been obtained)

-8.2 Data handling and record keeping
+9.2 Data handling and record keeping

-The Sheffield CTRU will oversee data collection, management and analysis and ensure the study is undertaken according to Good Clinical Practice Guidelines and CTRU standard operating procedures.
+The University of Manchester and the Sheffield CTRU will oversee data collection, management and analysis and ensure the study is undertaken according to Good Clinical Practice Guidelines and CTRU standard operating procedures.
 Data will be collected and retained in accordance with the Data Protection Act and General Data Protection Regulations.
-Patients will be reassured that all data which are collected during the course of the research will be kept strictly confidential
+Patients will be reassured that all data which are collected during the course of the research will be kept strictly confidential for all participants, with patient contact details collected for those who consent to participation.
+Screening and recruitment data collected on CRF's will be entered into CF HealthHub.
+All other data collected in the Data Observatory will be captured in CRF's and entered into CFHealthHub directly.